DurinsMine/aeon-rebase-pool/README.md

 I've confirmed that the default server 16.04 installation has these requirements.

-The pool comes pre-configured with values for Monero (XMR), these may need to be changed depending on the exact requirements of your coin.
+The pool comes pre-configured with values for Durins coin, these may need to be changed depending on the exact requirements of your coin.
 Other coins will likely be added down the road, and most likely will have configuration.sqls provided to overwrite the base configurations for their needs, but can be configured within the frontend as well.

 The pool ALSO applies a series of patches:  Fluffy Blocks, Additional Open P2P Connections, 128 Txn Bug Fix.
 If you don't like these, replace the auto-installed monerod fixes!